quochuy2405/tap-tap-interview/README.md

-# Tap Tao To-Do App
+# TapTap To-Do App

 Welcome to the To-Do App project!
-This project is built using **React Native**, **Redux Toolkit**, and **TypeScript**, as part of a coding test for the company Tap Tao.
+This project is built using **React Native**, **Redux Toolkit**, and **TypeScript**, as part of a coding test for the company TapTap.
 Below are the instructions and information required to run and evaluate the app.

 ## 1. Project Overview